SPX-VIX Risk Computations Via Perturbed Optimal Transport: SSR Dynamics For VIX And Its Linearization

-\paragraph{Interpretation.} The first--order term in \eqref{eq:SSRUnifiedExpansion} gives the SSR--based linear smile reaction used in the perturbed optimal transport constraints.
+\paragraph{Interpretation.} The first-order term in \eqref{eq:SSRUnifiedExpansion} gives the SSR-based linear smile reaction used in the perturbed optimal transport constraints.
 The explicit $O(\delta^2)$ bound in \eqref{eq:SSRUnifiedBound} quantifies the approximation error and shows that the SSR mapping is highly accurate for the small forward perturbations relevant for risk generation.